dwightjack/marco.solazzi.me/src/content/blog/outgrowing-frontend-and-the-journey-ahead.md

 As I was researching this topic during my journey to redefine myself, I found more and more articles and people on the same path.
 This resounds to me as the slow and constant awakening of a community.

 The emergence of Design Engineering as a role isn't just about finding a new job title, it's about recognizing and validating the missing piece between design and engineering that has always existed but hasn't been properly identified.
-It represents the natural evolution of a role that has been there all along, speaking multiple languages in an industry where design and engineering often feel worlds apart.

 <footer class="small">